secondsight/secondsight-hardware/README.md

 In this variant, the body slopes smoothly from the face to the phone with no flaring at all.
 The optics mounting hardware is printed inside the visor.

+### visor-D.stl

+In this variant, the body slopes smoothly from the face to the phone with no flaring at all.
+The corners are slightly grooved to give less of a round feel.
+The optics mounting hardware is printed inside the visor.

 ## Example Assemblies

 Some of the STLs are not meant to be printed.
 They are just documentation to